Aliases for FGF7 Gene

 GeneCards Summary for FGF7 Gene

 FGF7 (Fibroblast Growth Factor 7) is a Protein Coding gene.
-Diseases associated with FGF7 include Bazex Syndrome and Apert Syndrome.
-Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.
+Diseases associated with FGF7 include Apert Syndrome and Bazex Syndrome.
+Among its related pathways are RET signaling and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include growth factor activity and chemoattractant activity.
 An important paralog of this gene is FGF10.

 UniProtKB/Swiss-Prot for FGF7 Gene